-In today’s tight employment market, employers are looking at creative ways to attract and retain desirable employees.
-Salary alone is no longer the only component when an applicant is considering where to work.
-A tried and true method to stand out among other employers is to offer a desirable benefits package to employees.
-Employee benefits come in many shapes and sizes and are taking on a new look to accommodate a changing workforce.
+In today’s tight employment market, employers are looking at creative ways to attract and retain top employees.
+Salary is no longer the only component when an applicant considers where to work.
+A tried-and-true method to stand out among other employers is to offer a desirable benefits package to employees.
+Employee benefits come in many shapes and sizes and continually take on a new look to accommodate a changing workforce.
 Employers embracing these new ideas are ahead of the curve.
 Here’s a look at the most common trends in employee benefits—old and new—to help you stay up-to-date and gain a competitive edge in hiring the best candidates for your company.

 Enhance Traditional Benefits by Adding Soft Benefits

 A trend to help elevate an employer’s benefits package is to enhance a traditional benefit offering by adding more soft benefits, such as additional paid time off, a relaxed dress code, and flexible work hours.
 According to a recent study conducted by Growmotely, 74% of professionals expect remote work to become standard.
 Having this option can help you gain a competitive edge in today’s market.
 Additionally, non-traditional benefits that help the employee with their non-employment-related needs are gaining momentum.
 These offerings include tuition reimbursement, gym memberships, travel stipends, auto and home insurance, identity theft coverage, and pet insurance.